Ranish Partition Manager

 Ranish Partition Manager, which is also known as RPM can be used to copy a partition in its entirety to create a backup disk.
 This cloning occurs at the bit level.
 You can also run RPM off a removable disk to create a recovery disk.

-Here is our list of the seven best alternatives to Ranish Partition Manager:
+Here is our list of the seven best free partition managers:

 Cute Partition Manager is a free tool that will enable you to set up partitions on your PC.
 This is not a computer-resident app.
 Instead you have to copy the program onto a disk or USB stick and boot off it to get to the partition manager screen.